servalproject/serval-dna/INSTALL.md

  * Java compiler and SDK (mandatory for Android's **libservald.so**)
  * ALSA sound library and headers (only present on Linux not Android)

+Test dependencies:

+ * bash 3.2.48 or later
+ * jq 1.3 or later
+ * curl

 Build
 -----